Types of attack and counter-measures

-Physical attack technologies may be divided into two main categories - non-invasive and invasive.
+Physical attack technologies are often split into two main categories - non-invasive and invasive.

-Non-invasive attacks include playing around with the supply voltage and clock signal. to disable protection circuits or force processors to perform incorrectly.
-Power and clock transients can also be used to affect the decoding and execution of individual instructions.
-Another possible non-invasive attack is side-channel attack in which we measure fluctuations in the current consumed or the EM radiated by the device.
-Distinguishable power and EM signatures of instructions often allows code to be reconstructed and so can be combined with other techniques to support an attack.
+Non-invasive attacks come in a variety of forms and are often referred to as side-channel attacks, which attempt to observe the chip in different ways to gain information.
+One class of non-invasive attacks include perturbation techniques, which cause unintended behaviour in the silicon (altering the power supply voltage and clock signal).
+Another possible non-invasive attack is side-channel attack, hackers may measure fluctuations in the current consumed or the electromagnetics radiated by the device.
+Distinguishable power and electromagnetic signatures of instructions often allow code to be reconstructed and so can be combined with other techniques to support an attack.

 Non-invasive attacks can be particularly dangerous for two reasons:

 The owner of the compromised device might not notice that secret keys have been stolen, so it makes it difficult for compromised keys to be revoked before they are abused.

 Some types of non-invasive attacks can be scalable, as the necessary equipment can usually be reproduced and updated at low cost.

 Invasive attacks can include the removal of the chip package.
 After the chip is opened, it is possible to perform probing or modification attacks by etching drilling or laser cutting at least part of the passivation layer.
 In the past, invasive attacks generally meant significant investment – they required days, or weeks, in a specialized laboratory with highly qualified specialists.
 Nowadays, the option to rent this equipment (and even the knowledge) is making this attack more accessible.